zalando/skipper/docs/reference/scripts.md

  is relative to skipper's working directory.
 * inline `lua("function request(c, p); print(c.request.url); end")`

-Any other additional parameters for the filter must be `key=value` strings.
-These will be passed as table to the called functions as second parameter.
+Any other additional parameters for the filter will be passed as a second table parameter to the called functions.
-**NOTE**: Any parameter starting with "lua-" should not be used to pass values for the script - those will be used for configuring the filter.
+> Any parameter starting with "lua-" should not be used to pass values for the script - those will be used for configuring the filter.

 ## Script requirements